The Lonely One...

 The Lonely One... is a studio album by jazz pianist Bud Powell, released in 1959 by Verve.
 It contains three sessions that Powell recorded at Fine Sound Studios in New York in 1955.

 The album was released as a CD replica by Verve (Japan) in 2006 (POCJ-2742).
 The sessions (with alternate takes) are also available on The Complete Bud Powell on Verve (1994) CD box-set.

 History

 The first three tracks here, with the four tracks that appeared on Piano Interpretations, complete the April 27 session as far as master takes go.
 "Willow Weep for Me" from the April 25 session had already appeared on Piano Interpretations.

+Reception

 The January 13 session has excited comment: